neuralmagic/deepsparse/examples/gcp-marketplace/README.md

 ## **Step 3: Configure Your DeepSparse Runtime**

 At this point, you may continue the instance configuration in the GCP console.
-However, if you prefer launching an instance using Python from your local machine, please refer to this [script](https://github.com/neuralmagic/deepsparse/tree/main/examples/gcp-marketplace/gcp.py).
+However, if you prefer launching an instance using Python from your local machine, refer to this [script](https://github.com/neuralmagic/deepsparse/tree/main/examples/gcp-marketplace/gcp.py).
 This module launches a virtual machine in the Compute Engine integrated with DeepSparse.

-In the last line of the script, you can configure your instance by passing the project id you selected in Step 1 along with your prefered zone, instance name and machine type:
+In the last line of the script, you can configure your instance by passing the project id you selected in Step 1 along with your preferred zone, instance name, and machine type:

 ```python
 if __name__ == "__main__":